MAHALAKSHMImahalakshmi/roboshop-infra-dev/README.md

 ## 💡 **Why This Matters**

-This repo is a top 1% example of how to build, automate, and secure cloud-native microservices on AWS.
+This repo is a example of how to build, automate, and secure cloud-native microservices on AWS.
 Every folder, module, and script is designed for clarity, reusability, and real-world reliability.

 ---